 As the primary communication link between the Division and probation and court services departments, Division employees play an integral role in achieving its mission and statutory mandates through teamwork, adopting a solution focused approach, and demonstrating professionalism.
-The Division is currently staffed by 27 employees (plus 2 vacancies), with office sites in Springfield and Chicago, and is comprised office operational units: Field Operations; Program Operations; Data, Eligibles, and Reimbursement Vouchering Program; and Interstate Compact/Intrastate Transfer.
-Additionally, there are two specialized program coordinator positions, one for Problem-Solving Courts and one for Pretrial Services.
+The Division is currently staffed by 34 employees, with office sites in Springfield and Chicago, and is comprised of office operational units: Field Operations; Program Operations; Data, Eligibles, and Reimbursement Vouchering Program; Interstate Compact/Intrastate Transfer; and Problem-Solving Court Operations.

 Pursuant to statute, Division responsibilities include the administration of state salary reimbursement to counties for probation and detention services; review and approval of local departments’ annual probation plans; collection and analysis of statewide probation data; administration of probation employment and compensation standards; employment eligibility lists; development and implementation of evidence-based practices (EBP); monitoring and evaluation of probation programs and operations; administration of the interstate compact for adult and juvenile probationers transferring into and out of the state; design and delivery of basic and advanced training for probation and detention personnel; and staff support to circuit courts to improve the administration and operation of probation services in Illinois.
-During 2018 staff reviewed 979 applications for eligibility for employment/promotion.
-Of those reviewed, 877 were determined as meeting the eligibility requirements for employment or promotion as a probation/detention officer in Illinois.
-Additionally, statistical data is submitted electronically by probation and court services departments for compilation, review, and analysis to assist in policy and decision making.
+During 2020, staff reviewed 920 applications for eligibility for employment/promotion.
+Of those reviewed, 801 were determined as meeting the eligibility requirements for employment or promotion as a probation/detention officer in Illinois.
+Additionally, statistical data is submitted electronically by probation and court services departments for compilation, review, and analysis to assist in policy and decision-making.
 Quality assurance, validity and reliability, and outcome measures continue to be Division priorities with particular emphasis on risk assessment, case planning and supervision, and targeted interventions for higher risk offenders.

 Division staff, with the guidance and assistance of the Special Supreme Court Advisory Committee on Justice and Mental Health Planning, created Problem-Solving Court Standards and a certification process for Illinois in 2015.
 This was expanded in 2019 when the Standards were revised and a recertification process for Illinois Problem-Solving Courts was established.
 Collaborative efforts with local problem-solving court teams concentrated on this process during 2021.
 Fifteen problem-solving courts were reviewed for certification and twenty-five problem-solving courts were reviewed for recertification by the division staff, the Justice and Mental Health Planning Committee and were approved by the Illinois Supreme Court over the course of the year.
 At the end of 2021, 114 of the 119 operational PSC courts in the state were certified.
 Division staff will continue conducting site visits to local problem-solving courts to offer technical assistance and support to these teams.
 All problem-solving courts will be certified in 2022 and staff will continue to review recertification applications.
-Multi-disciplinary training for problem solving court team members will remain a priority.
+Multi-disciplinary training for problem-solving court team members will remain a priority.
 The Problem-Solving Court curricula and train-the-trainer for these courses will be completed in 2022.

-Division staff also will continue the ongoing implementation of EBP through interaction with departments to develop basic and advanced knowledge through skill-based training for adult and juvenile probation officers, juvenile detention officers, supervisors and department managers.
-Follow-up training and technical assistance on both adult and juvenile offender risk assessment and effective case management strategies will also continue throughout the state.
+Division staff also will continue the ongoing implementation of EBP through interaction with departments to develop basic and advanced knowledge through skill-based training for adult and juvenile probation officers, juvenile detention officers, supervisors, and department managers.
+Additionally, in 2021 Division staff worked with the Judicial College and the COPE committee to develop standardized training for all probation and court services staff.

 The Division’s Interstate Compact Unit staff oversees the transfer of adult felony and qualifying misdemeanor probation cases and juvenile probation cases between states consistent with the national rules set forth by the Interstate Commission on Adult Offender Supervision (ICAOS) and the Interstate Commission for Juveniles (ICJ).
-As of December 31, 2018, a total of 5,861 (3,858 outgoing; 2,003 incoming) adult probation compact cases were under active supervision.
-The Compact Unit's staff also coordinated the transfer of juvenile cases and helped train and roll out the new federal data system in the state in 2021.
+As of December 31, 2021, a total of 5,643 (2,124 outgoing; 3,519 incoming) adult probation compact cases were under active supervision.
+The Interstate Compact Unit also continued to support the transfer of juvenile cases and helped train and roll out the new federal data system in the state in 2021.
 Besides oversight of adult and juvenile transfers, the Compact Unit’s staff continuously provides extra information and support to probation officers regarding ICAOS and ICJ through training and responses to email queries addressing questions about the transfer process.

-Division staff also continued to serve as liaison to the Supreme Court Probation Policy Advisory Board with the purpose of: 1) Advising the AOIC on policy matters and programming in carrying out the duties and responsibilities of Illinois’ probation and court services departments; 2) Providing a formal venue for communication, review, analysis and exchange of information; and 3) Identifying opportunities, resources and strategies to advance the probation profession’s mission.
+Division staff also continued to serve as liaison to the Supreme Court Probation Policy Advisory Board with the purpose of 1) Advising the AOIC on policy matters and programming in carrying out the duties and responsibilities of Illinois’ probation and court services departments; 2) Providing a formal venue for communication, review, analysis and exchange of information; and 3) Identifying opportunities, resources and strategies to advance the probation profession’s mission.
 Membership of the Board is comprised of probation and court services managers representing all five of Illinois’ appellate court districts.
 Advisement was provided on myriad policies and projects, including Core Correctional Practices Standards, Juvenile Detention Screening Assessment, and data collection.